asaotomo/ZipCracker/README_EN.md

 [中文](./README.md)

-ZipCracker is a high-performance multi-threaded cracking tool developed by the Hx0 team, designed specifically for breaking password-protected Zip files.
+***ZipCracker is a high-performance multi-threaded cracking tool developed by the Hx0 team, designed specifically for breaking password-protected Zip files.
 It uses CRC32 collision and dictionary attack methods to guess the plaintext or password of Zip files and successfully extract their contents.
-This tool has the ability to identify "pseudo-encrypted" Zip files and can automatically repair them, making it particularly suitable for use in CTF competitions.
+This tool has the ability to identify "pseudo-encrypted" Zip files and can automatically repair them, making it particularly suitable for use in CTF competitions.***

 **Note:**

-1. The program automatically checks the file size in encrypted compressed files.
-If it is less than 6 bytes, it will prompt the user whether to use CRC32 for hash collision.
+1.The program automatically checks the file size within encrypted archives.
+For files smaller than 6 bytes, the system will prompt the user to choose whether to attempt cracking via CRC32 hash collision.

-2. The program includes 6000 common cracking dictionaries and generates pure numeric dictionaries from 0 to 6 digits.
+2.The program comes with a built-in library of 6,000 commonly used password dictionaries and automatically generates a list of passwords consisting of 0 to 6 digit numbers.
+Additionally, users can utilize their own custom dictionaries, and the program can efficiently handle even those containing tens of millions of entries.

-3. The program automatically adjusts the number of threads based on the runtime environment, providing extremely fast cracking speeds.
+3.The program can automatically adjust the optimal number of threads based on the runtime environment, ensuring that the cracking process is both fast and stable.

 ### Usage